ellisandrews/poeltl-solver/README.md

 ### Database

+`poeltl-solver` is backed by a postgres database with a `sqlalchemy` ORM on top of it.
+Here are the steps to set up locally.

+#### Initialize Database

+1. Start postgres.

+2. Connect to postgres and run `CREATE DATABASE poeltl;`

+3. Run `python -m poeltl.create_database` to create the db tables and insert data.

-#### Fetch Data
+#### Fetching Raw Data

-Data is pulled from an NBA API.
-To extract the relevant data:
+The NBA player data comes from a freemium NBA API.
+Static data from that API is checked into this repo, but if you need to pull fresh data follow these steps:

+1. Obtain an API key from RapidAPI.

-1. Set API key as an environment variable
+2. Set your API key as an environment variable
 ```shell
 export RAPIDAPI_KEY="<your_api_key>"
 ```

-2. Run `python -m poeltl.fetch_data` to pull data from the API and store it in `poeltl/db/raw_data/`
+3. Run `python -m poeltl.fetch_data` to pull data from the API and store it in `poeltl/db/raw_data/`

-#### Load Data

-This project uses SQLAlchemy ORM for database management.

-1. Manually run `CREATE DATABASE poeltl;` as sqlalchemy assumes that db already exists.

-2. Run `python -m poeltl.create_database` to create the db tables and insert data.